curiousest/curiousest.github.io/_drafts/tabum/measured-purpose.md

 dude has such low value that he's a pariah

 when people seem like they're cheating the system, lots of papers get quickly produced to figure out if they actually are

+need pockets of societies where people don't know their programatic purpose, to maintain diversity.
+Also have regular movements between the people.
+Dude is considering moving to the other society.
+Purposelands and the Liberated Federation